williamDalston/FocusFlow/AppStore/APP_STORE_SUBMISSION_GUIDE.md

 ### Notes for Reviewer
 **Enter exactly:**
 ```
-This app provides a 7-minute high-intensity interval training (HIIT) workout routine.
-All exercises are bodyweight exercises that require no equipment (except a chair for wall sits).
-The app includes comprehensive exercise instructions, progress tracking, and HealthKit integration for fitness data.
-No account creation or login required.
-The app works entirely offline.
+FocusFlow delivers a guided Pomodoro focus timer with smart breaks, session analytics, and calming design.
+Users can customize focus/break lengths, view their history, and stay motivated with streaks and achievements.
+The app does not request HealthKit permissions and works entirely offline.
 ```

 ---